Exact quantum dynamics for two-level systems with time-dependent driving: analytical-assisted solutions

-Notice that the evolution depends on various parameters and ultimately depends on the time-independent term of the Hamiltonian and the auxiliary function $\zeta(t)$.
-Such as the parameter $\xi(t)$, which mainly depend on the integral of $\zeta(t)$, and, the parameters $\zeta(0)$ or $\zeta(T)$ are the boundary conditions of $\zeta(t)$.
-Therefore, a near infinite number of analytical solutions can be obtained since the auxiliary function $\zeta(t)$ can be arbitrarily set.
+\end{widetext} with $\xi_{\pm}(t)=\int^{t}_{0}\Omega \sqrt{1- \dot{\zeta}^{2}/\Omega^2} \csc{(2\zeta)}dt' \pm \frac{1}{2}\arcsin(\dot{\zeta}/\Omega)$.
+Note that, the dynamics of evolution seems depends on various parameters, but, will ultimately depends on one time-dependent term, the auxiliary function $\zeta(t)$.
+All of other parameters, whatever in the form of Hamiltonian or evolution operator, can be written as the functional of auxiliary function $\zeta(t)$.
+Such as, the parameter $\xi(t)$, which depend on the integral and the derivative of $\zeta(t)$.
+Although the function $\zeta(t)$ itself has no direct physical significance, it serves as a crucial auxiliary function, capable of parameterizing other physical quantities.
+For instance, its time derivative, $\dot{\zeta}(t)$, is related to physical quantities with units $T^{-1}$, such as $\Omega(t)$ and $\Delta(t)$ in the Hamiltonian.
+Consequently, an almost infinite number of analytical solutions can be derived, as the auxiliary function $\zeta(t)$ can be set nearly arbitrarily, provided it remains within the valid range of $(0,\pi /2)$.

 Then, we will demonstrate that analytically-assisted solutions can reduce to well-known analytical solutions of Schd\"{o}inger equation.
-The dynamics for Landau-Zener transition, such as a ground state is driven through the anti-crossing produced by $\sigma_x$ and ultimately returns with probability 1, could be reproduced.
+The dynamics for Landau-Zener transition, such as a ground state is driven through the anti-crossing produced by $\sigma_{x}$ and ultimately returns with probability 1, could be reproduced.
 In the analytical-assisted solution, considering a ground state at $t=0$, the probability for system to be in ground state at other time can be calculated by Eq.(\ref{ut}), i.e., $|U_{11}(t)|^{2}$.
 If we choose the auxiliary function $\zeta(t)$ to meet the condition $\dot{\zeta}(0)=\dot{\zeta}(T)=0$, the probability for system in ground state will be $|e^{2i\xi_+}\cos{[\zeta(0)]}\cos{[\zeta(T)]}+\sin{[\zeta(0)]}\sin{[\zeta(T)]}|^{2}$, where T labels the evolution time.
 If we further ensure $\zeta(0)=\zeta(T)=0$, a Landau-Zener transition solution can be reproduced.
 The Hamiltonian also indicate it since $\zeta=0$ will lead to an infinity value of $\sigma_z$ according to Eq.(\ref{Omega Form}), which satisfies the condition of Landau-Zener transition $\sigma_z\gg\sigma_x$.
 Besides, the Rabi oscillation or other dynamics of time-independent Hamiltonian can also be reproduced if we set the auxiliary function $\zeta(t)$ to be time-independent.
 Such as, a constant $\zeta=\frac{\pi}{4}$ will lead to a Rabi oscillation while the parameter $\xi(t)$ in Eq.(\ref{Time Evolution Operator}) become the integral of $\Omega(t)$.